nmaiorana/csgy9223_IntroOffSec/week_8/challenge_week8_README.md

 The first one is to leak a glibc address, the 2nd two are to create a guard and poison tcache to point free_hook to system.

-Leaking the glibc address I need to get the address of the arena, the compute the difference between that page address and glibc.
+Leaking the glibc address I need to get the address of the arena, then compute the difference between that page address and glibc.
 This will take some parsing of a very artistic display, but the results are:

 ```aiignore
 comic: 0x7f8ecae14be0